Tinkerforge/doc/en/source/Software/API_Bindings_MATLAB.rst

   octave_config_info("features").JAVA

-To make the bindings available in Octave the ``Tinkerforge.jar`` from the ``octave/`` folder has to be added to Octave's classpath.
+To make the bindings available in Octave the ``Tinkerforge.jar`` from the ``octave/`` folder has to be added to Octave's class path.
 This can be done with the following Octave command on Windows:

 .. code-block:: octave